Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 const result = await generateText(options);

 generateText is async and returns a Promise<GenerateTextResult>.
 Unlike streamChat, errors reject the promise — wrap the call in try/catch.
+That asymmetry is deliberate: a promise already has a failure channel, so there is no reason to invent one.
+See Error handling.

 Options